 A. With proper storage, etc. I've had many reports of items I've plated for customer's still looking great 10, 15, or even 18 years later.
 In contrast, a vehicle stored incorrectly will not give nearly that length of service.
 Of course with bad storage conditions, the whole car will suffer, not just your zinc plating.
 Read your Product Care Instructions completely.

 Q. What kind of warranty can I expect?

 A. All items are restored to Your Satisfaction.
 Plating is warranted for 1 year, subject to storage conditions and as long as you follow the Product Care Instructions.
 Boosters have a warranty on their operation no matter how long you have them.
 Exceptions, of course are damage or misuse.

 Brake Boosters Inc. is proud to offer plating services to the owners of American Motors, Buick, Cadillac, Chevrolet, Chrysler, Dodge, Oldsmobile, Plymouth, Pontiac as well as Ford Mustang, Torino and most anything that moves or doesn't.
 My plating services have been used on Porsche, Ferarri, Mercedes, BMW and many more.
 These include antique tractors and snowmobiles.
 The finishes we offer include Clear or Silver Zinc, Gold or Yellow Zinc Dichromate, Black Zinc, Grey and Black Phosphate.
-We're also able to offer Chrome Plating, but in most instances will need to see the items to be chromed for a quote.
 Since 1983, Brake Boosters continues to offer high quality power brake booster restoration for most 1964 to 1982 GM cars and light trucks, including GTO, Camaro, Chevelle, Corvette, Nova, Cutlass 442, Skylark and more.
 Please contact us to discuss your needs.
 You can find contact information on our Home Page.